guyt88/CourseProject/GCDCourseProject/README.md

 In order for the analysis to work, the below list of files will need to be in your R working
 directory:

      - features.txt
      - activity_labels.txt
      - test/X_test.txt
      - test/Y_test.txt
      - test/subject_test.txt
      - train/X_train.txt
      - train/Y_train.txt
      - train/subject_train.txt

 After downloading and extracting the required files to your R working directory, you can run the analysis by typing:

+source("run_analysis.R")
-source("run_analysis.R") (Note: You may need to provide the full path to the directory where you saved these project files, if not to your R working directory.)
+(Note: You may need to provide the full path to the directory where you saved these project files, if not to your R working directory.)

 This script will combine training and test data sets from observations of 30 subjects performing six different activities using the accelerometer on a Samsung phone.
 (For more details see features_info.txt provided with the Human Activity Smartphone Dataset).

 The analysis is performed in the followings steps:

-  1) Read in training data from X_train.txt, activities from Y_train.txt and subjects from subject_train.txt and combine into a single data set
+   - Read in training data from X_train.txt, activities from Y_train.txt and subjects from subject_train.txt and combine into a single data set
-  2) Repeat step 1 for the test data set
+   - Repeat step 1 for the test data set
-  3) Combine the two into a single data set
+   - Combine the two into a single data set
-  4) Select only the variables that store the mean and standard deviations observed in the experiment 5)Group By Activity and Subject and take the mean of each of the variables.
+   - Select only the variables that store the mean and standard deviations observed in the experiment
+   - Group By Activity and Subject and take the mean of each of the variables.
 The final dataset will be a tidy dataset called 'tidy_res' that will contain the means of each of the 'mean' and 'standard deviation' observations from the original dataset.
-  6) Write the 'tidy_res' data to a file called 'means_by_activity_and_subject.txt' in the R working directory.
+   - Write the 'tidy_res' data to a file called 'means_by_activity_and_subject.txt' in the R working directory.

 For a description of each field in the 'tidy_res' dataset, see CodeBook.md provided with this project.

 Files Included:
-  run_analysis.R
+   - run_analysis.R
-  CodeBook.md
+   - CodeBook.md
-  README.md
+   - README.md